thaliaarchi/notes/compilers/webassembly/multi_value.md

-type weakening for the composition of instructions, which extends instruction types to include untouched stack values that are needed by later instructions, so I don't think this would be a problem (see §4.1 “Typing Rules - Instructions” of “Bringing the Web up to Speed with WebAssembly”).
+type weakening for the composition of instructions, which extends instruction types to include untouched stack values that are needed by later instructions, so I don't think this would be a problem (see §4.1 “Typing Rules - Instructions” of *Bringing the Web up to Speed with WebAssembly*).

 The syntax for parameter lists is nice.
 I may need to steal it.
 Is this formal syntax though or an ad hoc example?